-For the edition of Locals Approved Packing Lists La Carmina – a lover of Tokyo – has assisted in providing a reliable account of a locals view for a packing list for Japan when traveling to Tokyo.
+For this edition of Locals Approved Packing Lists, La Carmina – a lover of Tokyo – has assisted in providing a reliable account of a locals view for a packing list for Japan when traveling to Tokyo.
 Keep reading to find out what to bring on your trip!

 Packing List for Japan: Tokyo Travel Fashion Tips

 La Carmina is an alternative Goth Japan fashion blogger and travel TV host (Travel Channel, National Geographic, Discovery, Food Network and more), she was born and raised in Vancouver but has been living in Tokyo on and off since she was a child.